CalebPaul/flutter-band-name-generator/README.md

-# startup_namer
+# Name Generator

-A new Flutter application.
+A band name generator made with Dart and Flutter.

 ## Getting Started